xitanggg/-Pirates-of-the-Caribbean-Theme-Song/README.md

 2. `songSpeed` and `wait` are converted to `float` type (Thanks [Andrew Lalis](https://www.youtube.com/channel/UC9X4mx6-ObPUB6-ud2IGAFQ) for catching the bug)

-3. `noTone` is used to handle malperformacnce of some Arduinos (Thanks [Anthony Pelletier](https://www.youtube.com/channel/UCezmpHibpkbXa_3wSeJNLAQ) for bringing up this issue)
+3. `noTone` is used to handle malperformance of some Arduinos (Thanks [Anthony Pelletier](https://www.youtube.com/channel/UCezmpHibpkbXa_3wSeJNLAQ) for bringing up this issue)

 4. Better coding style, format, variable names...
 (I have learned a lot more about coding since I first exposed to C++ 5 years ago)